 If you dress for yourself (as in wear clogs, harem pants and boyfriend jeans) — and not necessarily to attract the opposite sex — consider yourself a Man Repeller.
 I certainly am guilty as charged — minus my affinity for super short sequin mini skirts.
 Sorry, this obsession goes waaaay back.
 And it really brings all the boys to the yard.
 And there like, it’s better than yours.
 (Sing those last two lines to Kelis’ “Milkshake,” capisce?)

-Anyhoo, my gal pal, The Fashion Poet, tells me the blogger behind the satirical site, Leandra Medine, is snaking her snarky way into Miami on January 15th from 11 a.m. to 7 p.m. for a styling tips event at The Webster.
+Anyhoo, my gal pal, Annie, tells me the blogger behind the satirical site, Leandra Medine, is snaking her snarky way into Miami on January 15th from 11 a.m. to 7 p.m. for a styling tips event at The Webster.
 You can chat up the 20-something blogger by e-mailing email@example.com or picking up your celly and buzzing (305) 673-5548.
 A Webster swag bag is in order, too.
 Tickets are $100 — she can teach you, but she has to charge.
 La-la-la-la, warm it up…

 (The Man Repeller, Leandra Medine, Photographed by Naomi Shon)